Centre of Excellence for Plant and Microbial Science

-The CAS-JIC Centre of Excellence for Plant and Microbial Science (CEPAMS) brings together three world-leading laboratories in the UK and China to tackle the global challenges of food security and sustainable health care.
+The CAS-JIC Centre of Excellence for Plant and Microbial Science (CEPAMS) brings together three world-leading laboratories in the UK and China to support the global aspirations of food security and sustainable health care.

-- Mission – to maximise the synergy of CAS and JIC research, working together for excellent science and global public good
+- Mission – To maximise the synergy of CAS and JIC research, working together for excellent science and global public good

-- Vision – excellent strategic plant and microbial science transforms global nutrition and health
+- Vision – Excellent strategic plant and microbial science transforms global nutrition and health

 “By bringing together the brightest talents in the field, we hope to maximize their scientific impact and produce top quality research”